 It is very important that you do not miss a dose and that you continue to receive hydroxyprogesterone weekly.
 If you miss a dose, call your doctor.

-Stop using hydroxyprogesterone and check with your doctor right away if you have pain in the chest, groin, or legs, especially the calves; difficulty with breathing; a sudden, severe headache; slurred speech; a sudden, unexplained shortness of breath; a sudden loss of coordination; or vision changes while using hydroxyprogesterone.
+Check with your doctor right away if you have pain in the chest, groin, or legs, especially the calves, difficulty with breathing, a sudden, severe headache, slurred speech, a sudden loss of coordination or vision changes while receiving hydroxyprogesterone.

-hydroxyprogesterone may cause serious allergic reactions.
-Stop using hydroxyprogesterone and check with your doctor right away if you have a rash, itching, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs after you receive the medicine.
+Hydroxyprogesterone may cause serious allergic reactions, including angioedema.
+Check with your doctor right away if you have a rash, itching, or large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs after you receive the medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.